-Impeach, Convict, or at Least Condemn
+Even Getting Caught Red-Handed Isn’t Enough

 In the long run, this defense of Trump’s Ukraine machinations may well prove more corrosive than what occurred in the July 25 conversation itself.
 The president, after all, continues to serve in office and—as the phone call with the Australian prime minister demonstrates—is likely to continue to engage in further self-serving activity with foreign dignitaries as the election approaches.
 More upsetting still, we’re perilously close to the point at which there may no longer be a national consensus that there’s anything constitutionally problematic about using governmental powers to advance one’s own pecuniary and electoral interests.

 Presidents have abused their power before and will do so again.
 But Trump’s public defense of his abuse of power here is a distinct problem quite different from the abuse itself, one that exacerbates the threat to our constitutional system.
 When vice pays no homage to virtue but is open and proud, it presents a special challenge to accepted morality.
-If one steals cash, hides it and denies the theft, the act poses an enforcement problem.
+If one steals cash, hides it, and denies the theft, the act poses an enforcement problem.
 But if one steals cash and then, once caught red-handed, publicly defends the act as legitimate, that defense poses a challenge to the norm itself.
-That is in effect what Trump is doing when he declares that his conversation with Zelensky was “pitch perfect” and when his appointees act as though nothing untoward has occurred.
+That is, in effect, what Trump is doing when he declares that his conversation with Zelensky was “pitch perfect” and when his appointees act as though nothing untoward has occurred.
 It’s now up to all members of Congress—whether or not they vote to impeach or remove Trump—to prevent this effort to rewrite the proper standards of the presidency.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.